 Regulated Broker Marketing Benefits

 Regulation means a level playing field for the broker, their traders, and you as an affiliate.
-You’ll know what you can and can’t use in your marketing campaigns and, if you’re even in any doubt, contact your AM at Forex Ads, and you’ll get the answer to your question.
+You’ll know what you can and can’t use in your marketing campaigns.
+If you’re even in any doubt, contact your AM at Forex Ads, and you’ll get the answer to your question.

 Promoting regulated brokers opens your marketing to a much wider audience and with much broader options as well.
-Since many payment processors won’t process client deposits to unregulated brokers from countries inside the EU, for example, you’ll be limited in the audiences you can target.
+Since many payment processors won’t process client deposits to unregulated brokers from countries inside the EU, for example, this will limit you in the audiences you can target.

 Deposit and withdrawal options also come into play here.
 One of the most popular payment methods in Germany, Austria, Belgium, and Switzerland is SOFORT, an online payment portal.
 If the broker you promote doesn’t support SOFORT, chances are your conversions from these countries will suffer.
 Regulated brokers will support SOFORT.
 Unregulated brokers probably won’t.